Pittsburgh Pinball League Rules updated August 2024

 1. Introduction

 The Pittsburgh Pinball League (PPL) rules provide a format for running a friendly league competition for pinball players of all skill levels.
-These rules are designed for leagues of any number of players, playing on three or more machines at a single location.
+These rules are designed for leagues of any number of players, playing on four or more machines at a single location.
 Competition is designed to be exciting down to the last ball of every game, and playoff spots are often not decided until the final ball has drained.
 The nature of the PPL league system allows players of all skill levels to play in a single league which is fun and competitive for everyone.
-The schedule consists of an 8-week season, one makeup week and one playoff date (finals).
+The schedule consists of an 8-week season, one daily finals, and one combined finals.

 1.1 League Officials